mdb/polymer-testing-box/README.md

 # polymer-testing-box

-A ready-to-go headless Ubuntu box for Polymer [web-component-tester](https://github.com/Polymer/web-component-tester) in Chrome and Firefox headlessly via Xvfb.
+A ready-to-go headless Ubuntu box for running Polymer [web-component-tester](https://github.com/Polymer/web-component-tester) in Chrome and Firefox headlessly via Xvfb.

 This also provides Flash support via Google Chrome, which ships with the Flash Pepper plugin.